Spiced Sponge Cake with Brown Butter

 All About that Shape

-Is that time of the year again, where I bring back to life one of my favorite cake pans and create a cake recipe appropriate for its particular shape; a honeycomb.
-One that will be moist and delicious on its own, without the need for syrups or heavy frostings, because I don’t want to cover that beautiful honeycomb shape.
-That’s why I decided to make a sponge cake, which is incredibly moist and could last for days.
-And since I’m always looking for ways to incorporate the mighty anti-inflammatory spices in my foods so my daughter could have more of them, it was obvious that the moment to make the spiced cake of the season arrived, filled with warm notes of cinnamon, ginger, cardamom, all spice and cloves.
+Is that time of the year again when I bring back to life one of my favorite cake pans and create a cake recipe that’s just to celebrate its particular shape; a honeycomb.
+A cake that will be moist and delicious on its own, without the need for syrups or heavy frostings, because it will be nonsense to cover that beautiful honeycomb shape.
+That’s why I decided to make a warm sponge cake, which is incredibly moist and could last for days.
+And since I’m always looking for ways to incorporate some mighty anti-inflammatory spices in my foods so my daughter could have more of them, it was obvious to me that the moment to make the spiced cake of the season arrived, filled with warm notes of cinnamon, ginger, cardamom, all spice and cloves.

-Sometimes when I’m shooting a recipe I sprinkle some powdered sugar on particular spots on the thing I’m shooting that day, but as soon as I’m finished I sprinkle sugar over the whole thing, no visible spots left.
+Sometimes when I’m shooting a recipe I sprinkle some powdered sugar on particular spots on the recipe I’m shooting that day, but as soon as I’m finished I sprinkle sugar over the whole thing as there’s no tomorrow, no visible spots left.
 This cake is so delicious on its own it only needed the little bit of sugar you see in the pictures.
 I eat a piece after shooting that didn’t have any and I didn’t needed at all.
 It’s really super delicious!

 1. The base of this recipe it’s just a typical sponge cake.
 That’s why you don't mix eggs with softened butter but with sugar.
 Once the eggs and sugar have aerated, you need to do the following step very gently, like when you are incorporating the flour, in order to not deflate the mixture too much.